 The BCGS Board

 Through his acclaimed performances, arrangements, and teaching, Dan Acsadi is a passionate advocate for both the guitar and the music of his native Hungary.
 Dan’s arrangements encompass art and folk music of the 18th through 21st centuries, innovatively expanding the guitar’s repertoire.
 He is firmly committed to the guitar as a versatile chamber music instrument, performing regularly with voice, viola, violin, flute, string quartet, and guitar ensemble.
-Beginning his musical studies at age six, Dan earned his M.M. from New England Conservatory (NEC) and B.A. from Cornell University, where he double majored in music and economics.
-He is currently pursuing the Doctor of Musical Arts degree at NEC with Eliot Fisk.
-Dan has previously studied with Pablo Cohen and John Hall, and has performed in the masterclasses of Manuel Barrueco, Leo Brouwer, Eduardo Fernandez, and Adam Holzman.
-Dan maintains a diverse teaching studio in the Boston area and is on the faculty of Bridgewater State University, Powers Music School (Belmont), and the New School of Music (Cambridge).
+Beginning his musical studies at age six, Dan earned his D.M.A. and M.M. from New England Conservatory (NEC) and B.A. from Cornell University, where he double majored in music and economics.
+Dan studied with Eliot Fisk, Pablo Cohen and John Hall, and has performed in the masterclasses of Manuel Barrueco, Leo Brouwer, Eduardo Fernandez, and Adam Holzman.
+He maintains a teaching studio in the Boston area and is on the faculty of Longy School of Music of Bard College, Tufts University, and Powers Music School (Belmont).
 Email, website.

 George Ward, Director of Hingham Guitar Series, Layout & Design, and Trustee

 A long time member and trustee of the Boston Classical Guitar Society, George Ward is a graduate of the Art Institute of Boston and works as a freelance book illustrator.
 He is an active board member and produces the BCGS quarterly newsletter and the Hingham Public Library Concert Series started in 1998.
 George and his wife Kit have two sons in college and live in the historic district of Lowell with their Blue Heelers, Tilly and Trevor.
 Email.